ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 ### Creating Instances

 The user component above is a representation of _any_ user or the _idea_ of a user.
-In order to bring it to life we will create an instance of it.
+In order to bring it to life we will create an instance of it, populate it with instance data and then use it.

 An instance, is a copy of that blueprint that you are bringing to life that will be stored in memory and used by the language during a set of executions.
 Usually via a `new` or `createObject()` keyword operation from another file, which can be a template or yet another component.